geoscixyz/gpg/content/foundations/foundations_seeing_underground_example.rst

 .. _foundations_seeing_underground_example:

-Seeing Underground: Mineral exploration example
+Seeing Underground: mineral exploration example
 ***********************************************

 Large quantities of magnetic field measurements are routinely gathered over mineral and petroleum exploration prospects using airborne techniques.
 Resulting magnetic anomaly maps can provide information about geological trends because rocks containing higher proportions of the mineral magnetite have a higher magnetic susceptibility, and will affect the local behaviour of the earth's magnetic field.
 Data can also be inverted to reveal three dimensional features of the earth.